DanielLi03/DSC180a/README.md

 git clone https://github.com/DanielLi03/DSC180a.git
 ```

 Next we need to create a conda environment.
-Open up an anaconda terminal, navigate to the cloned repository (it should be called DSC180a) and run the following command
+Open up an anaconda terminal.
+In the terminal, navigate to the cloned repository (it should be called DSC180a) and run the following command

 ```
 conda env create -f environment.yml